-To obtain an associate or bachelor's degree from the University of La Verne, a student must complete all the appropriate residency, semester hour, and general education requirements listed below as well as specific major requirements listed in the Undergraduate Programs section of this catalog.
-In addition, to qualify for graduation the student must have a La Verne GPA and a cumulative GPA of 2.0 or better. both in the major and overall.
-This is the minimum GPA requirement; see the Programs section of this catalog for any additional departmental GPA requirements.
-For the purpose of fulfilling elective requirements and general education requirements other than Written English, a course in which a D-level grade was received will be counted only if the course was taken at La Verne.
+GPA Requirements: To qualify for graduation, the student must have a minimum La Verne GPA and a cumulative GPA of 2.0 or better, both in the major and overall.
+The Programs section of this catalog lists any additional departmental GPA requirements.
+Refer to Academic Information to find information in regards to graduating with honors.

+Course Grade Requirements: For the purpose of fulfilling elective requirements and general education requirements other than Written English, a course in which a D or D+ was received will be counted only if the course was taken at the University of La Verne.
 A grade of C- or better is required to fulfill the Written English general education requirement, to count toward an academic major or minor, or to advance to the next course in the ESL program.
-The grade of C- is also the minimum acceptable grade in prerequisites for undergraduate courses as well as for undergraduate supportive courses in the major.
-Effective Fall 2011, all undergraduate students of the University of La Verne must register and complete their major/concentration senior seminar or culminating activity through the University of La Verne.
+The grade of C- is also the minimum acceptable grade for prerequisites for undergraduate courses as well as for undergraduate supportive courses in the major.
+All major courses must be taken for a letter grade.

+Senior Seminar/Culminating Activity Requirement: All undergraduate students of the University of La Verne must register and complete their major/concentration senior seminar or culminating activity at the University of La Verne.